1978 Pacific hurricane season: Hurricane Aletta

-A small tropical disturbance, originating within the Intertropical Convergence Zone (ITCZ) across the Caribbean Sea, develoepd in the Gulf of Tehuantepec on May 27.
+A small tropical disturbance, originating within the Intertropical Convergence Zone (ITCZ) across the Caribbean Sea, developed in the Gulf of Tehuantepec on May 27.
 The system increased in both size and organization over the coming days, and it was upgraded to Tropical Storm Aletta around 12:00 UTC on May 30.
 Tracking northwest, the system continued to intensify over warm ocean waters, and an eye became evident on weather satellite.
 This development coincided with a ship report of 75 mph winds, and Aletta strengthened into the season's first hurricane by 00:00 UTC on May 31.
 The system subsequently weakened as it curved north-northwest ahead of an upper-level trough over northwestern Mexico, and it made landfall about 50 mi west of Zihuatanejo, Guerrero, at 17:30 UTC on May 31.
-Aletta transitioned to an extratropical cyclone about six hours later before it degenerated to a disturbance over southwestern Mexico on June 1.
+Aletta transitioned to an extratropical cyclone about six hours before it degenerated to a disturbance over southwestern Mexico on June 1.